 The trick was to find *our* Vagabond... before anyone else did.
 The hunt was on !

-As it turns out, 9 months after starting our search we found two candidates; 'Jade Woman' in Valencia and 'Flying Cloud' in Benalmadena.
+As it turns out, 9 months after starting our search, we homed in on two candidates; 'Jade Woman' in Valencia and 'Flying Cloud' in Benalmadena.